Nancy Jenkins

-Nancy Jenkins (born June 2, 1964) is a former member of the Michigan House of Representatives from the 57th district, which covers most of Lenawee County, Michigan.
+Nancy Jenkins-Arno (née Jenkins) (born June 2, 1964) is an American politician serving as a member of the Michigan House of Representatives since January 2025, representing the 34th district.
+A member of the Republican Party, she previously represented the 57th district from 2011 to 2017.

 Jenkins has a bachelor's degree from Evangel University and a master's degree from the University of Toledo.
 She worked as a title representative and then on the staff of state senator Cameron S. Brown before being elected to the state house in 2010.
+From 2017 through the present, she has worked as director of development for Hudson Area Schools.